 The 2018 guidelines from the International Ketogenic Diet Study Group recommend that the ketogenic diet is followed for at least 3 months to determine its efficacy.
 Also, while there is no maximum duration limit for the ketogenic diet under medical supervision, it is typically stopped after 2 years in patients with a clinical response.
 For certain types of seizures, such as infantile spasms, the diet may be discontinued after even shorter periods (98417).
-Specific conditions for which the ketogenic diet has been shown to reduce medication-refractory seizures include glucose transporter 1 deficiency syndrome, pyruvate dehydrogenase deficiency and other mitochondrial diseases, epilepsy with myoclonic-atonic seizures, West syndrome or infantile spasms, tuberous sclerosis complex, and Dravet syndrome (98417,105663,105666,110206,113876,113880).
-The ketogenic diet has also been assessed for many other types of refractory seizures, including seizures of unknown etiology, but the evidence of benefit is limited (98417,113876).
+Specific conditions for which the ketogenic diet has been shown to reduce medication-refractory seizures in at least three publications include glucose transporter 1 deficiency syndrome, pyruvate dehydrogenase deficiency, epilepsy with myoclonic-atonic seizures, West syndrome or infantile spasms, tuberous sclerosis complex, and Dravet syndrome (98417,105663,105666).
+The ketogenic diet has also been assessed for many other types of refractory seizures, but the evidence of benefit is limited (98417).